 Natural wonders are closer than you think.
-Embark on a Local Expedition with Academy scientists and experience the greater Bay Area's biodiversity like an insider.
+Embark on a Local Expedition with Academy scientists and experience the greater San Francisco Bay Area's biodiversity like an insider.

-Every spring and fall, Donor Circle supporters at giving levels of $10,000 and higher are invited to join Academy scientists on an exclusive Local Expedition to a unique site in the greater San Francisco Bay Area.
+Leadership and Director’s Circle supporters are invited to join Academy scientists throughout the year on exclusive Local Expeditions to unique, scientifically important sites in the Bay Area.
+Friends Circle supporters at $10,000+ are invited to join one select Local Expedition annually.
 From marveling at meadows of California-native wildflowers to observing elephant seals at Año Nuevo, discover the ecological richness of our region—and learn how your support is helping to regenerate it.

 Upcoming Local Expeditions